Requirements for Admission to the M.A. in French

 Deficiencies in prerequisites and language proficiency must be made up during the first year of graduate studies.

-Three tracks are available for the M.A. in French: Thesis, Non-Thesis, and a Bilingual (French and Spanish) option.
+Two tracks are available for the M.A. in French: Thesis and Non-Thesis.

 - 36 credit hours of graduate-level coursework,